Historic Resources, Preservation Of

 Department of Cultural Resources.
 North Carolina Historic Preservation Office.

-history, prehistory, architecture, archaeology and/or cultural importance to the history and development of
+its history, prehistory, architecture, archaeology and/or cultural importance to the history and

-Henderson County, and that it possesses integrity of design, setting, workmanship, materials, feeling and/or
+development of Henderson County, and that it possesses integrity of design, setting, workmanship,

-Jurisdiction.
-This shall apply in the unincorporated areas of Henderson County and in any municipality
+This shall apply in the unincorporated areas of Henderson County and in any

-replace any part thereof in order to correct any deterioration, decay, or damage to a building on any part
+or to replace any part thereof in order to correct any deterioration, decay, or damage to a building

-thereof in order to restore same as nearly as practical to its condition prior to such deterioration, decay or
+on any part thereof in order to restore same as nearly as practical to its condition prior to such

 The Henderson County Historic Resources Commission